16 days Hong Kong Loop

 • Great Wall of China (Beijing)

-*Unmissable activities are listed in bold and included in the tour price.
+*Unmissable activities on the China group tour are listed in bold and included in the tour price.
 Everything else is optional but free!
 You may just have to pay to get there.
 Find our extra optional activities here.

 There is always a small chance a group member’s ticket may not be sat with the rest of the group on one of the trains.
 Not to worry, in this situation the Adventure Leader will help you switch with a local so that the Dragon Trippers can sit together.

-You will receive a wristband which will have a phone number on it for you to call in emergencies.
+You will receive a wristband on the China group tour which will have a phone number on it for you to call in emergencies.

 A deposit is required to make a reservation on our China tours, with the balance due 40 days prior to departure (unless booking with one of our promotions, for which specific balance due dates may apply).